-The protection of workers involved in welding tasks can be categorized into four main sections: Consumables and Processes, Source and Local Extraction, General Extraction and Dilution, and Personal Protection Equipment (PPE).
+The protection of workers involved in welding tasks can be categorized into four main sections: (1) consumables and processes; (2) source and local extraction; (3) general extraction and dilution; and (4) personal protective equipment (PPE).

 As discussed in other parts of this paper, the welding process and related consumables contribute to the potential for overexposure to welding chemicals for numerous reasons.

-Therefore, the evaluation of the process should include the potential for fume generation and include the possibility of replacing the process or consumable with a "less hazardous" choice.
+Therefore, the evaluation of the process should include the potential for fume generation, and include the possibility of replacing the process or consumable with a "less hazardous" choice.

 Source and local extraction of fumes is fairly common but often used incorrectly.
 The idea behind this type of "point of operation" ventilation (extraction) is to remove the contaminant before it has the opportunity to reach the welder's breathing zone.
-It is imperative, therefore, that the position of the duct / hood of the system be placed properly.
-All too often, workers fail to move the hood to the correct position thereby decreasing the effectiveness.
-Welding booths provide the same type of protection but at a larger scale.
+It is imperative, therefore, that the position of the duct/hood of the system be placed properly.
+All too often, workers fail to move the hood to the correct position, thereby decreasing the effectiveness.
+Welding booths provide the same type of protection but at a larger scale

-General extraction and dilution includes the use of more sophisticated methods such as a "push - pull" system whereby clean air is produced behind the worker and "pushes" the welding fume towards an extraction point.
+General extraction and dilution includes the use of more sophisticated methods, such as a "push-pull" system, whereby clean air is produced behind the worker and "pushes" the welding fume towards an extraction point.
 A general dilution system forces large quantities of air into the work area under the premise that the amount of "clean" air will dilute the level of contaminants to below hazardous levels.

 The "last line of defense" is the use of respirators to prevent welders from breathing contaminated air.
-Respirators for welding tasks have come a long way and they provide significant levels of prevention if used properly.
+Respirators for welding tasks have come a long way, and they provide significant levels of prevention if used properly.
 Respirators should be used in conjunction with the controls described above to ensure the fullest personal protection.
 There are two main types of respirators: air purifying and supplied air.
-The type of respirator is dependant on various conditions including the expected chemicals to be generated, the expected "amount" of chemicals in relation to the PELs or ALs, and the use of other controls and PPE such as source extraction or welding helmets.
-Use of respirators is clearly spelled out in OSHA standards including requirements for a written program, medical fit tests, training, and medical surveillance.
+The type of respirator is dependent on various conditions, including the expected chemicals to be generated, the expected "amount" of chemicals in relation to the PELs or ALs, and the use of other controls and PPE, such as source extraction or welding helmets.
+Use of respirators is clearly spelled out in OSHA standards, including requirements for a written program, medical fit tests, training, and medical surveillance.

-Three points to remember when considering and implementing control measures:
+There are three points to remember when considering and implementing control measures:

 - One solution does not fit all welding operations. - Ongoing service and maintenance is critical. - Training and education is the key.
-The proper use of point of operation systems and PPE greatly improve employer exposures.
+The proper use of point-of-operation systems and PPE greatly improve employer exposures.